moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 The SSM (Intermediate) is a job grade [level 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-The Success Services Manager is responsible for driving the success and adoption of our paid success plan offerings and services within a designated region (EMEA, AMER or APJ).
-This role involves working closely with their peers to tailor our global offerings to the unique needs of their region's customers, ensuring high customer satisfaction, retention, and growth.
-The role will collaborate with sales, customer success, and support teams to deliver exceptional service and drive business outcomes.
-The role is considered a sales overlay role to drive customer adoption of Success Services.

-The Success Services Manager reports to the Manager/Senior Manager, Success Services

 #### Success Services Manager Responsibilities:

+ - Drive the success and adoption of our paid success plan offerings and services within a designated region (EMEA, AMER or APJ)
  - Customer Engagement: Work closely with customer success and support teams to ensure effective service delivery and customer satisfaction.
  - Sales Enablement: Collaborate with sales teams to develop and deliver compelling service offerings, value propositions, and commercial collateral.
 Explain GitLab Services value proposition, catalog of service offerings, and methodologies.
  - Pipeline Management: Collaborate with sales teams to drive sales pipeline of Success Services SKUs.
  - Performance Tracking: Monitor and report on key performance indicators for service offerings, identifying trends and areas for improvement.
  - Continuous Improvement: Drive continuous improvement of service offerings based on customer feedback, performance data, and best practices.
- - Team Collaboration: Foster strong collaboration with global service offering teams to share insights, best practices, and ensure global alignment.
  - Stakeholder Management: Build and maintain strong relationships with key stakeholders, including customers, partners, and internal teams.

 ### Success Services Manager Requirements: